ifyGecko/BGGP3/README.md

   A WAD file starts with a header that contains magic bytes to specify the type of WAD, the number of lumps (game data assets), and a file position to where a directory containing all the info needed to process the lumps.
   Sounds like a decent way of organizing data, except that they defined the 'numlumps' field as a signed integer!
-  This gave me a little bit of a laugh and a curious idea, could I just make a WAD file that contain the magic bytes and numlumps but set numlumps as -1?
+  This gave me a little bit of a laugh and a curious idea, could I just make a WAD file that contains the magic bytes and numlumps but set numlumps as -1?
 Yes, I in fact could and it gloriously segfaults the engine!
 I now had the basis for a small, only 8 bytes, file that could crash a doom engine!